Deidre Brown: Early life

-Brown grew up in New Lynn, New Zealand, and is of Māori, Pākehā and English descent, of Ngāpuhi, Ngāti Kahu.
+Brown grew up in New Lynn, New Zealand, and is of Māori, Pākehā and English descent and affiliates with the Māori tribes Ngāpuhi and Ngāti Kahu.

 Career

 Brown attended the University of Auckland for both her undergraduate and graduate degrees.
-In 1997, she completed her PhD at the University of Auckland in New Zealand.
-Her 1997 thesis was titled Mōrehu Architecture which focused on Māori architecture between the years 1850 and 1950.
+In 1997, she completed her PhD at the University of Auckland.
+Her 1997 thesis was titled Mōrehu Architecture and focused on Māori architecture between the years 1850 and 1950.
 After completing her education, Brown began to focus on teaching her specialty of Māori art history and architecture at universities.

-Following her PhD in 1998, Brown began her academic career at the University of Canterbury School of Fine Arts, where she was a lecturer in the Art History department teaching Māori Art History.
+In 1998, Brown began her academic career at the University of Canterbury School of Fine Arts, where she was a lecturer in the art history department teaching Māori art history.
 In 2003, Brown returned to the University of Auckland where she taught design and history in the School of Architecture and Planning.
-She is now a professor at the School of Architecture and Planning, with research interests in Māori architecture and art, the relationship of art and curatorship to architecture, and intersections between culture and technology.
-She has published a number of books about art and architecture that focuses on her interests, specifically Māori art.
+She became a professor, with research interests in Māori architecture and art, the relationship of art and curatorship to architecture, and intersections between culture and technology.
+She has published a number of books about art and architecture that focus on her interests, specifically Māori art.
 Brown has also curated a number of exhibitions in galleries throughout New Zealand.

-Over the years, Brown has received a number of awards for her impactful work.
-Brown has worked at the University of Auckland for over a decade and was named as the next head of the School of Architecture and Planning beginning in January 2019.
-She is the first indigenous female to head an architecture school.
+In 2019, Brown was appointed head of the School of Architecture and Planning.
+She is the first indigenous woman to head an architecture school.

-Māori: academic focus

 Brown's main academic focus is the history of Māori art and architecture.
-Her focus on this culture within her studies began because of her personal connection as a descendant of the Māori people.
-Many of Brown's work discuss the culture of the Māori tribes, honing in on the art and architecture.
+Much of Brown's work discusses Māori culture, honing in on art and architecture.

-The Māori are indigenous Polynesian people of New Zealand.
-They arrived in New Zealand between 1250 and 1300.
-The culture developed uniquely because of the people's isolation.
-They even developed their own language.
-Brown's work about Māori art and architecture reveals historical information about the distinct culture.
-Through much of her research new findings have developed about the isolated, indigenous culture.

-Books
+Publications

 Brown has contributed and edited a variety of books connected to her interests of study.
 She is the co-author of A New Zealand Book of Beasts: Animals in our History, Culture and Everyday Life with Annie Potts and Philip Armstrong in which her chapters examine the significance of animals in Māori and Pākehā art.
 Brown also wrote a book titled Māori Architecture that explores the different Māori-designed structures and space and their evolution over time.
-Brown continues to share her studies and interests of art and architecture with the world through research and literature.